The SkyTron is the logical extension of the Interrotron technology.

 The director could be in Hollywood and the interview subject in Manhattan and still get that highly personal “one-on-one conversation.

 It is more authentic.
 More honest.
-More viceral.
+More visceral.
 (Academy Award?)

-And because great interview responses are often gotten on the first take… it save time aka money.
+And because great interview responses are often gotten on the first take… it saves time and money.